hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/3- Input Variables.md

-### We can have our variables in a separate file (variables.tf) and refer to them with a "var." prefix
+### We can have our variables in a separate file (like: variables.tf) and refer to them with a "var." prefix

 ex: var.aws_region